M1 motorway

 The M1 motorway connects London to Leeds, where it joins the A1(M) near Aberford, to connect to Newcastle.
 It was the first inter-urban motorway to be completed in the UK; the first motorway in the country was the Preston Bypass, which later became part of the M6.

 The motorway is 193 mi long and was constructed in four phases.
 Most of the motorway was opened between 1959 and 1968.
 The southern end was extended in 1977 and the northern end was extended in 1999.

+It is also the second longest motorway in the country with the M6 motorway being the longest at 232 miles (373 km).

 History

 There had been plans before the Second World War for a motorway network in the United Kingdom.
-Lord Montagu formed a company to build a 'motorway like road' from London to Birmingham in 1923, but it was a further 26 years before the Special Roads Act 1949 was passed, which allowed for the construction of roads limited to specific vehicle classifications, and in the 1950s, the country's first motorways were given the government go-ahead.
+Lord Montagu of Beaulieu formed a company to build a 'motorway-like road' from London to Birmingham in 1923, but it was a further 26 years before the Special Roads Act 1949 was passed, which allowed for the construction of roads limited to specific vehicle classifications, and in the 1950s, the country's first motorways were given the government go-ahead.

 The first section of motorway was the Preston Bypass in Lancashire, now part of the M6 motorway, which opened in 1958.
 The M1 was Britain's first full-length motorway and opened in 1959.
 The early M1 had no speed limits, crash barriers, or lighting, and had soft shoulders rather than hard.
+As there was then little traffic, London musicians such as the Rolling Stones were known to speed up to take advantage of the Watford Gap Motorway Services Area, open 24 hours at a time when pubs closed at 11 p.m.